Birth centres (midwife-led units) can be more homely than labour wards. We run you through what to expect when you have your baby there.

 Birth centres or midwife-led units are run by – the clue’s in the name – midwives.
 They are also called midwifery units, birthing centres or birthing units.
 In Scotland they’re known as community maternity units (CMUs).

 Birth centres can be alongside but separate from a hospital labour ward.
 They can also be in a different place completely so they’re freestanding.
-If they’re freestanding, they won’t have immediate obstetric, neonatal or anaesthetic care.
+Birth centres don't have obstetric, neonatal or anaesthetic care on the premises.

 As with labour wards, all midwife-led units are different.
 That means it’s a good idea to book a tour or ask your midwife in advance what facilities are available.
 This’ll give you an idea of what you can expect to happen on the day.